 - Building connections with like-minded associations with similar interests;

 - Financially supporting medical research related to the diseases;

-- Supporting, in principle, Canadian Blood Services blood and bone marrow programs.
+- Supporting, in principle, Canadian Blood Services & Héma-Québec’s blood and bone marrow programs.

 Information We Collect

-According to PIPEDA (the Personal Information Protection and Electronic Documents Act), Personal Information is information about an "identifiable individual", but does not include the name, title, business address or business phone number of an employee of an organization.
+According to PIPEDA (the Personal Information Protection and Electronic Documents Act), Personal information is information about an "identifiable individual", but does not include the name, title, business address or business phone number of an employee of an organization.
 Most of the information we collect is personal information.
-The types of personal information that we do collect can include:
+The types of personal information that we collect may include:

 - name, address, phone number, fax number, and e-mail address of patient, patient’s family members, and patient’s friends

 - patient’s diagnosis, year of diagnosis, age at diagnosis